ghenry22/subsonic-synology/README.md

 # Requirements
 Synology DSM 6.0 or later
-Java and Perl packages (install them through package manager first to save time)
+Java and Perl packages (install them through package manager first to save time) DSM 7.0 currently not supported due to changes in package format and installer limitations.
+Will update when this is available and working.

 # Notes
 This package creates a user called subsonic which is visible in the DSM user interface, you should grant this user access to your music folder.
 The subsonic server also runs under this user account.